OlegBash599/ZC8A017/README.md

 2) [xsl-include](https://developer.mozilla.org/en-US/docs/Web/XSLT/Element/include) и [xsl-include-xslt-dev](https://xsltdev.ru/xslt/xsl-include/)

 #### notes
 Framework is called FloridaString that the strings in framework are "flowery" and "blossom".
-Also Florida is Russian women's name (e.g. Leningrad's singer [Florida Chanturia](https://vk.com/florida88888) and [bio is here](https://uznayvse.ru/znamenitosti/biografiya-floridachanturiya.html) and [interview is here](https://www.youtube.com/watch?v=-_ipRTB4Qvs)).
+The framework uses different approaches and technologies and it is like flowers in nature.